alyatek/laravel-lumen-docker/readme.md

 **Default configuration values**

-The following values should be replaced in your `.env` file if you're willing to keep them as defaults:
+The following values should be replaced in your Laravel `.env` file if you're willing to keep them as defaults:

     DB_HOST=mysql
     DB_PORT=3306